netdata/netdata/collectors/systemd-journal.plugin/README.md

 For application and system logs, systemd journal is ideal and the visibility you can get by centralizing your system logs and this Netdata plugin, is unparalleled.

-### How do I configure a journals centralization server?
+### How do I configure a journals' centralization server?

-Check the `systemd-journal-remote` and `systemd-journal-upload` documentation.
+A short summary to get journal server running can be found below.

-A short summary to get something running quickly, follows:
+For more options and reference to documentation, check `man systemd-journal-remote` and `man systemd-journal-upload`.

-#### Configuring a journals centralization server
+#### Configuring a journals' centralization server

 On the centralization server install `systemd-journal-remote`, and enable it with `systemctl`, like this: